jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

 - **Substitution cipher**: uses an encryption algorithm to replace each character or bit of the plaintext message with a different character; one of the earliest substitution ciphers was developed by Julius Caesar, known as the "Caesar cipher"
 - **Symmetric encryption**: process that uses the same key (or a simple transformation of it) for both encryption/decryption
 - **The Open Group Architecture Framework (TOGAF)**: Enterprise Security Architecture that provides for rapid and iterative development, defining business goals and aligning them with architecture objectives
-- **Transposition cypher**: encryption/decryption process using transposition
+- **Transposition cipher**: encryption/decryption process using transposition
 - **Trust and Assurance**: trust is the presence of a security mechanism or capability; assurance is how reliable the security mechanism(s) are at providing security
 - **VESDA**: very early smoke detection process (air sensing device brand name)
 - **Work factor**: (AKA Work function) is a way to measure the strength of a cryptography system, measuring the effort in terms of cost/time to decrypt messages; amount of effort necessary to break a cryptographic system using a brute-force attack, measured in elapsed time
 - **Zachman**: Enterprise Security Architecture based on 2-d table of what, how, when who, where, why; and identification, definition, representation, specification, configuration, and installation
 - **Zero-knowledge proof**: one person demonstrates to another that they can achieve a result that requires sensitive info without actually disclosing the sensitive info

 ## [3.1](#31--research-implement-and-manage-engineering-processes-using-secure-design-principles-osg-10-chpts-18916) Research, implement, and manage engineering processes using secure design principles (OSG-10 Chpts 1,8,9,16)

 - Standard **secure design principles** are:
   - Threat modeling